ceferisbarov/CSCI-6917/week2/README.md

 ### Gradient-Based Novelty Detection Boosted by Self-Supervised Binary Classification

+This is the third and final paper on uncertainty estimation via weight analysis.

 ### Explanatory Paradigms in Neural Networks

 I decided to read a review paper on explanatory paradigms in neural networks.
 I am not through with it yet, but it will help me place my project on a more comprehensive framework.